ActiveTutorial/infinite-craft-server-unofficial/README.md

 # Unofficial Infinite Craft Backend

-This is an unofficial backend server for Infinite Craft byy Neal from neal.fun: https://neal.fun/infinite-craft/ I was a bit too stupid to realize that Neal wrote it in js, so all of this is in php.
+This is an unofficial backend server for Infinite Craft by Neal from neal.fun: https://neal.fun/infinite-craft/ I was a bit too stupid to realize that Neal wrote it in js, so all of this is in php.
 Feel free to translate it to js though.

 ## Setup Instructions